vectorez1/dictionary.lua/README.md

 # dictionary.lua
- A simple Implementation of a Typed Dictionary based on C# and Java
+ A simple Implementation of a Typed Dictionary inspired by C# and Java